 The bottom line here is to remove gluten from the diet.
 Not only is it damaging for someone who already has a thyroid condition, but it can also cause leaky gut which is another cause of autoimmune disease so there is truly no reason we should have this food a part of our diet.

 #5 The Gut Houses 70% of the Immune System

 As I have already mentioned, the gut houses a large majority of our immune system.
 Without a healthy gut, it is nearly impossible to achieve overall health which is why an unhealthy gut can lead to thyroid issues.

 The portion of the immune system that resides in the gut is referred to as the GALT which stands for gut-associated lymphoid tissue.
 The GALT is home to different types of lymphoid tissues that store things like immune cells and these immune cells will produce the antibodies that attack particles in the body that are recognized as foreign invaders.
 (3) This is a protective function of the gut but when leaky gut is present, this function doesn’t work the way that it should.
 When particles seep into the bloodstream, as you now know, the immune system starts to attack and then autoimmune diseases can arise.
 When the gut is unhealthy the body is unhealthy which is why it is so important to take the proper dietary and lifestyle steps necessary to protect these tight junctions in the gut and to allow the GALT to function the way it needs to in order to keep the body healthy.

 If you suspect you may be dealing with leaky gut or you have a thyroid or other autoimmune condition, here are some steps you can take today to help heal the gut.

-Steps to Heal the Gut
+Steps to Heal Your Gut Naturally

 (1) Amy Myers.
 Understanding the True Cause of Autoimmune Disease